KauaMB2/Calculator-for-electronic-amplifiers/README.md

 </h5>
 <h1></h1>
 <h3>Other warnings:</h3>
-<h5>The program was made in order to remember concepts related to the operation of Transistors, Operational Amplifiers, simple conditionals and headers in C++.
-It's still a movement.</h5>
+<h5>The program was made in order to remember concepts related to the operation of Transistors, Operational Amplifiers, simple conditionals and headers in C++.</h5>
 <h5></h5>
 <h1></h1>